ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 With all the prerequisites met, proceed to the next section.

 > [!TIP]
 > To help you prepare your plan, an example scenario is included in this article.
-See [Example: Contoso's departments, segments, and policies](#example-contosos-departments-segments-and-policies).<p>In addition, a workbook is available to help you plan and define your segments and policies (and create your PowerShell cmdlets).
+See [Example: Contoso's departments, segments, and policies](#example-contosos-departments-segments-and-policies).<p>In addition, a downloadable Excel workbook is available to help you plan and define your segments and policies (and create your PowerShell cmdlets).
 [Get the workbook](https://github.com/MicrosoftDocs/OfficeDocs-O365SecComp/raw/public/SecurityCompliance/media/InfoBarriers-PowerShellGenerator.xlsx).

 ## Part 1: Segment users